Civil Resolution Tribunal Jurisdiction

 You may be able to find out on your own whether or not the CRT will be able to help you.
 The first step is to use the CRT’s self-help tool, the Solution Explorer.
 It will help you learn more about your problem, and what you might be able to do to resolve it.
 The Solution Explorer may also give you letter templates to send to the other party, and can tell you what your legal rights are.

 At the end of your exploration, if the Solution Explorer says that your problem is something the CRT can help with, then you can file an application for dispute resolution online.
 The CRT will receive your dispute application, and a Resolution Support Clerk will review it.
-If they determine that the CRT can’t help you, they will contact you to let you know.
+If the CRT determines that it can’t help you, a Resolution Support Clerk will contact you to let you know.